Below you will find pages that utilize the taxonomy term “Tutorial”

 Creating Custom Operator Hub Catalogs

-Introduction By default every new OpenShift cluster has a fully populated Operator Hub, filled with various Operators from the Kubernetes community and Red Hat partners, curated by Red Hat.
+By default every new OpenShift cluster has a fully populated Operator Hub, filled with various Operators from the Kubernetes community and Red Hat partners, curated by Red Hat.
 These Operators can be installed by the cluster administrator in order to expand the features and functions of a given cluster.
 While this is great in many cases, not all enterprises want these Operators made available for install.
 OpenShift OperatorHub is fully configurable, and some of the various options on how to work with the Operator Catalog will be the topic of this blog post.

 Understanding OpenShift MachineConfigs and MachineConfigPools

-Introduction OpenShift 4 is built upon Red Hat CoreOS (RHCOS), and RHCOS is managed differently than most traditional Operating Systems.
+OpenShift 4 is built upon Red Hat CoreOS (RHCOS), and RHCOS is managed differently than most traditional Operating Systems.
 Unlike other Kubernetes distributions where you must manage the base Operating System as well as your Kubernetes distribution, with OpenSHift 4 the RHCOS Operating System and the Kubernetes platform are tightly coupled, and management of RHCOS including any system-level configurations is managed by MachineConfigs, and MachineConfigPools.
 These constructs allow you to manage system configuration and detect configuration drift on your Control Plane and Worker nodes.

 Using Podman on Mac OSX

 Over five years ago I bought an Apple MacBook Pro to learn Go and deep dive into things like containers and Kubernetes.
 My reasoning was simple, OSX was “*nix” like, the keyboard was amazing, and I could use Docker Desktop to run and manage containers on this machine.
 I could have used a Windows machine or built a Linux machine, but I wanted the ease of use of Mac, without having to worry about the constant hassles of patching (Windows) or limitations on drivers and power management (Linux).
+Over these past few years I have become addicted to using a Mac for my day-to-day work… However starting last year Docker made a change to their licensing terms on Docker Desktop as well as constant reminders to “upgrade to the latest version” have forced me to look elsewhere.

 Creating a Mutating Webhook in OpenShift

 If you have ever used tools like Istio, or OpenShift Service Mesh, you may have noticed that they have an ability to modify your Kubernetes deployments automatically injecting “side-cars” into your application definitions.
 Or perhaps you have come across tools that add certificates to your deployment, or add special environment variables to your definitions.
 This magic is brought to you by Kubernetes Admission Controllers.
 There are multiple types of admission controllers, but today we will focus on just one of them, “Mutating Webhooks”.
+Mutating Webhooks are the specific class of Admission Controller that can inject changes into your Kubernetes definitions.

 Recovering an OCP/OKD Cluster After a Long Time Powered Off